DavidScobie/Machine_Learning/docs/tensorflow.md

-# Get started with TensorFlow with medical imaging
+# Learning TensorFlow for Medical Imaging

 ## TensorFlow as a paralell computing tool
 https://www.tensorflow.org/